 - To view runners closest to the finish of the race, go to the Bank of America Cheer Zone at Michigan Avenue and Roosevelt Road.

-The 2018 mobile app features unlimited live race day runner tracking, elite athlete profiles, live broadcast streaming, real time weather, an interactive course map, bib share, marathon store, event photos and much more!
-Available now on the App Store and Google Play.
+The 2019 mobile app features unlimited live race day runner tracking, elite athlete profiles, live broadcast streaming, real-time weather, an interactive course map, bib share, marathon store, event photos and much more!
+The 2019 mobile app will be available in advance of race day.

 Information presented by Molex will be available throughout Grant Park on race day.
-Information Tents will be available to assist participants and spectators with event information, course maps and general event inquiries as well as lost and found items.
-Information Tents will be located in the following areas:
+Volunteers at information tents will be available to assist participants and spectators with event information, course maps and general event inquiries as well as lost and found items.

 - On the east side of Michigan Avenue at 11th Street